MoonZoon/MoonZoon/docs/articles/dev_news_4.md

 - `cfg` in the example is [actix_web::web::ServiceConfig](https://docs.rs/actix-web/4.0.0-beta.6/actix_web/web/struct.ServiceConfig.html).
 It allows you to create custom Actix endpoints and configure the server as you wish.

-- Multiple crates and items are reexported from `moon` to mitigate dependency hell caused by incompatible versions and to make your `Cargo.toml` simple enough.
+- Multiple crates and items are reexported from `moon` to mitigate dependency hell caused by incompatible versions and to simplify your `Cargo.toml`.
 The current list looks like this:

 ```rust
 pub use trait_set::trait_set;